ibm-cloud-docs/billing-usage/billing-faq.md

 {: #contactsupport}
 {: faq}

-Go to the [Support Center](https://{DomainName}/unifiedsupport/supportcenter){: external} page by clicking **Support** on the {{site.data.keyword.cloud}} console header.
+Go to the [Support Center](/unifiedsupport/supportcenter){: external} page by clicking **Support** on the {{site.data.keyword.cloud}} console header.
 From there, review the list of common FAQs.
-If you don't find the answers that you need, see the **Contact Support** section to contact IBM Cloud Support.
+If you don't find the answers that you need, see the **Contact Support** section to contact {{site.data.keyword.cloud_notm}} Support.
 For more information on account types and support offerings, see [Basic, Advanced, and Premium Support plans](/docs/get-support?topic=get-support-support-plans).

 ## Where can I view the billing address for my account?
 {: #billing-address}